 It is also a bit surprising that the most complex systems of all, the data mining systems that usually employ deep learning algorithms, did not fare much better.
 They have an acceptable success rate, but are easily surpassed by a certain sort of much simpler systems.

-Of all systems we tested so far, the big winners were the long-term trading systems for ETFs or options.
+Of all systems we tested so far, the big winners were the long-term trading systems for stocks, ETFs, or options.
 Of the option traders, the simpler systems had often better performance.
-It’s relatively hard to specify a losing option system, but some still managed it by using short expiration dates, complex entries or fancy rollovers.
+It’s relatively hard to specify a losing option system, but some still managed it by using short expiration dates, complex entries, fancy rollovers, or intraday buying and selling.
 One of the very simple, but successful option traders was included in the Zorro scripts.

 We found another trend that is not visible in the table: With a few exceptions like HFT or arbitrage, there was an almost linear correlation between time frames and performances.
 Systems on one, five, or ten minute bars were rarely profitable.
 The good systems traded mostly on 1-hour, 4-hour, or 24-hour time frames.
 Faster is not always better.